|

 constraint, and relation information about the data in the DataTable objects.

-data provider, whose components are explicitly designed for data manipulation and
+is the .NET data provider, whose components are explicitly designed for data

-fast, forward-only, read-only access to data.
-The Connection object provides
+manipulation and fast, forward-only, read-only access to data.
+The Connection

-connectivity to a data source.
-The Command object enables access to database
+object provides connectivity to a data source.
+The Command object enables access

-commands to return data, modify data, run stored procedures, and send or retrieve
+to database commands to return data, modify data, run stored procedures, and send or

-parameter information.
-The DataReader provides a high-performance stream of
+retrieve parameter information.
+The DataReader provides a high-performance stream

-data from the data source.
-Finally, the DataAdapter provides the bridge between
+of data from the data source.
+Finally, the DataAdapter provides the bridge between the

-the DataSet object and the data source.
-The DataAdapter uses Command objects to
+DataSet object and the data source.
+The DataAdapter uses Command objects to execute

-execute SQL commands at the data source to both load the DataSet with data, and
+SQL commands at the data source to both load the DataSet with data, and reconcile changes

-look for employees inside the Employee table contained in the Northwind database.
-The
+allows users to look for employees inside the Employee table contained in the Northwind

-adding one or more parameters to the SQL statement and adding the same
+one or more parameters to the SQL statement and adding the same parameters to the

 |